kriebb/kriebb.github.io/en/cookies.md

 ### Essential Cookies

 These cookies are necessary for the website to function properly.
-They enable basic functions like page navigation and access to secure areas of the website.
+They enable basic functions like page navigation, language preferences, and theme selection.
 The website cannot function properly without these cookies.

 | Cookie Name | Purpose | Duration |
 |-------------|---------|----------|
 | theme_preference | Remembers your dark/light mode preference | 1 year |
 | jekyll_language | Stores your language preference | 1 year |

-### Analytical Cookies

-We use Plausible Analytics, a privacy-friendly analytics service that:
+## Analytics

+For website analytics, we use Cloudflare Web Analytics, which **does not use cookies** and respects your privacy.
+Unlike traditional analytics tools:

-- Does not use cookies
+- Cloudflare Web Analytics does not use cookies
+- Does not track users across websites
 - Does not collect any personal data
-- Does not track users across different websites
 - Is fully compliant with GDPR, CCPA, and PECR

+This means you can browse our website without any tracking cookies being set.
+For more information about Cloudflare Web Analytics, please visit [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

 ## Third-party services